dmbarbour/wikilon/docs/AwelonLang.md

         .   == [null] cons
         [1,2,3.] == [1 [2 [3 [null] cons] cons] cons]

-The cost of introducing prefix or infix operators is some need to deal with precedence and associativity, and to occasionally work around it.
+The cost of introducing prefix or infix operators is eventual need to deal with precedence and associativity, and to occasionally work around it.
 We could favor parentheses for precedence and escape our annotations (e.g. `#(trace)`).
+Or we could just require explicit blocks and inlining.

 *Note:* Awelon cannot overload words or operators.
 In some cases, a context-dependent projection might be appropriate.
 But *Generic Programming* requires separate attention.